 To ensure the due diligence process is thorough and efficient, follow these best practices:

 - Use a virtual data room (VDR).
 A VDR is a secure online repository for storing and sharing sensitive documents.
 This is, without doubt, the best solution a startup can use during due diligence as it ensures controlled access, confidentiality, easy organization of information, and seamless collaboration.
-Providers like iDeals, Intralinks, and Datasite are considered the best on the market.
+Providers like Ideals, Intralinks, and Datasite are considered the best on the market.
 You can book a demo or use a free trial to assess their suitability for your needs.

 - Organize pitch decks by investors.
 As each investor has unique interests and requirements, create separate folders for pitch decks tailored to each investor.
 This approach helps startups maintain clarity and effectively cater to individual investor preferences.